Aroid languages: External classification

 The classification of South Omotic (also called Aroid) is highly disputed and it may be a separate language family.
-Karo is sometimes considered as a dialect of Hamer, but considered as a separate language by Glottolog which groups both in a Hamer-Karo subfamily.
+Karo is sometimes considered a dialect of Hamer, but considered as a separate language by Glottolog which groups both in a Hamer-Karo subfamily.

 Zaborski (1986) and Lamberti (1993) consider South Omotic to be a separate branch of Cushitic, renaming it as West Cushitic.

 Bender (2000, 2003) notes that South Omotic is in fact quite divergent from other Afroasiatic languages, and suggests that it may in fact have connections with Nilo-Saharan, such as Surmic and Nilotic.